heptarch/heptarch.github.io/drafts/distance.md

 The ancient Greek philosopher Protagoras famously stated that "man is the measure of all things".
-He was also skeptical about whether math could be applied to the real world, so it's unlikely he meant you could use the human body to measure things.
-But you can!
-Famously, Galileo used his pulse as a stopwatch.
-In this post, I'll point out a neat little hack for estimating distance using only your hands and feet.
-If you want to look eccentric and get better results, you can carry a clear plastic ruler around instead.
+He was also skeptical about whether math could be applied to the real world, and according to Aristotle, argued that "perceptible lines are not the kind of things the geometer talks about".
+We'll consider a sort of Protagorean mashup and use humans to measure distances using exactly these "perceptible lines".

 ## Theory
 ---